-258A Jazz Combo I258B Jazz Combo II258C Jazz Combo III
+258A Jazz Combo I 258B Jazz Combo II 258C Jazz Combo III 258D Vocal Jazz Combo

-Students who play brass, woodwind, and percussion instruments are invited to join jazz combo.
+Students who play brass, woodwind, and percussion instruments or sing are invited to join a jazz combo.
 This ensemble will focus on the fundamentals of improvisation and will perform small group jazz literature including blues, swing, bebop, cool, hard bop, fusion, and alternative jazz.
 Prerequisite: Permission of the instructor.
 Each semester.